MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-B-Common-Carrier-Services/part-64-Miscellaneous-Rules-Relating-Common-Carriers/subpart-F-Telecommunications-Relay-Services-Related-Customer-Premises-Equipment-Persons-Disabilities/section-64.601.md

 (v) Maintaining the confidentiality of proprietary data housed in the database by protecting it from theft, loss or disclosure to unauthorized persons.
 The purpose of this database is to ensure accurate registration and verification of VRS users and improve the efficiency of the TRS program.

-(51) *Unauthorized provider.* An iTRS provider that becomes the iTRS user's new default provider without having obtained the user's authorization verified in accordance with the procedures specified in this part.
+(54) *Unauthorized provider.* An iTRS provider that becomes the iTRS user's new default provider without having obtained the user's authorization verified in accordance with the procedures specified in this part.

-(52) *Unauthorized change.* A change in an iTRS user's selection of a default provider that was made without authorization verified in accordance with the verification procedures specified in this part.
+(55) *Unauthorized change.* A change in an iTRS user's selection of a default provider that was made without authorization verified in accordance with the verification procedures specified in this part.

+(56) *Video conference.* A session of IVCS involving two-way real-time communication between two or more IVCS users.

-(53) *Video relay service (VRS).* A telecommunications relay service that allows people with hearing or speech disabilities who use sign language to communicate with voice telephone users through video equipment.
+(57) *Video relay service (VRS).* A telecommunications relay service that allows people with hearing or speech disabilities who use sign language to communicate with voice telephone users through video equipment.
 The video link allows the CA to view and interpret the party's signed conversation and relay the conversation back and forth with a voice caller.

-(54) *Video-text service.* A specialized form of VRS that allows people who are deafblind who use sign language and text to communicate through a video link.
+(58) *Video-text service.* A specialized form of VRS that allows people who are deafblind who use sign language and text to communicate through a video link.
 The video link allows the communications assistant to view and interpret a party's sign language communication and the text functionality allows the communications assistant to send text to peripheral devices employed in connection with equipment, including software, to translate, enhance, or otherwise transform advanced communications services into a form accessible to people who are deafblind.
 The communications assistant relays the conversation using sign language, voice, and text between the participants of the call.

-(55) *Visual privacy screen.* A screen or any other feature that is designed to prevent one party or both parties on the video leg of a VRS call from viewing the other party during a call.
+(59) *Visual privacy screen.* A screen or any other feature that is designed to prevent one party or both parties on the video leg of a VRS call from viewing the other party during a call.

-(56) *Voice carry over (VCO).* A form of TRS where the person with the hearing disability is able to speak directly to the other end user.
+(60) *Voice carry over (VCO).* A form of TRS where the person with the hearing disability is able to speak directly to the other end user.
 The CA types the response back to the person with the hearing disability.
 The CA does not voice the conversation.
 Two-line VCO is a VCO service that allows TRS users to use one telephone line for voicing and the other for receiving TTY messages.
 A VCO-to-TTY TRS call allows a relay conversation to take place between a VCO user and a TTY user.
 VCO-to-VCO allows a relay conversation to take place between two VCO users.

-(57) *VRS access technology.* Any equipment, software, or other technology issued, leased, or provided by an internet-based TRS provider that can be used to make and receive a VRS call.
+(61) *VRS access technology.* Any equipment, software, or other technology issued, leased, or provided by an internet-based TRS provider that can be used to make and receive a VRS call.

-(58) *VRS Access Technology Reference Platform.* A software product procured by or on behalf of the Commission that provides VRS functionality, including the ability to make and receive VRS and point-to-point calls, dial-around functionality, and the ability to update user registration location, and against which providers may test their own VRS access technology and platforms for compliance with the Commission's interoperability and portability rules.
+(62) *VRS Access Technology Reference Platform.* A software product procured by or on behalf of the Commission that provides VRS functionality, including the ability to make and receive VRS and point-to-point calls, dial-around functionality, and the ability to update user registration location, and against which providers may test their own VRS access technology and platforms for compliance with the Commission's interoperability and portability rules.

 (b) For purposes of this subpart, all regulations and requirements applicable to common carriers shall also be applicable to providers of interconnected VoIP service.

 [68 FR 50976, Aug.
 25, 2003, as amended at 69 FR 53351, Sept.
 1, 2004; 72 FR 43559, Aug.
 6, 2007; 73 FR 41294, July 18, 2008; 76 FR 24400, May 2, 2011; 76 FR 65969, Oct.
 25, 2011; 78 FR 40605, July 5, 2013; 82 FR 7707, Jan.
 23, 2017; 82 FR 17761, Apr.
 13, 2017; 82 FR 39682, Aug.
 22, 2017; 84 FR 8461, Mar.
 8, 2019; 84 FR 26369, June 6, 2019; 84 FR 66779, Dec.
 5, 2019; 85 FR 1127, Jan.
 9, 2020; 85 FR 9390, Feb.
 19, 2020; 85 FR 27312, May 8, 2020; 87 FR 75513, Dec.
 9, 2022; 88 FR 72006, Oct.
 19, 2023; 89 FR 77361, Sept.
-20, 2024]
+20, 2024; 89 FR 100896, Dec.
+13, 2024]